bodil/vscode-file-browser/README.md

     appears.
 -   Easy navigation in and out of folders by using the left and right arrow keys.
 -   Navigate to your home folder by typing `~/` into the search box.
+-   Perform file operations like rename and delete by stepping into a file with the right arrow key.

 ## Licence